NativeScript/NativeScript/Modules30Changes.md

 * `Property` – property defined on `ViewBase` or another view class.
 These are properties like `id` on `ViewBase` or `text` on `Label`.
 * `CssProperty` – property defined on `Style` type.
 These are properties that could be set in CSS.
 * `InheritedCssProperty `- property defined on `Style` type.
 These are inheritable CSS properties that could be set in CSS and propagates value on its children.
 These are properties like `FontSize`, `FontWeight`, `Color`, etc.

+### NativeView property
+There is a new property `nativeView` in `ViewBase` class.
+It is recommended to use `nativeView` instead of `ios` and `android` properties.
+The `ios` and `android` properties are left for compatibility, however all view-lifecycle methods and native property callbacks (explained below) should work with the `nativeView` property.

 ### Property Example
 In here is how to define `text` (view property) and `text-align` (css property) for the text-View